Iron usually shows up as reddish-brown stains in your tubs and on your faucets, and while it isn’t dangerous, it can cause problems around your home.

-How can you detect iron in your water by sight?
-Turn on your faucet and look at the water flowing out of it.
-If there’s iron present, it’ll have a red, brown, yellow, or orange hue.
-You can also pour a glass of water to see what color your well water takes when it’s sitting still.
+Water containing iron may have a red, brown, yellow, or orange tinge.
+Pour a glass of water to see what color it takes when it’s sitting still.

-None of these visual test methods are good for detecting soluble ferrous iron, which doesn’t have distinct color and taste in water.
-In this case, you need a way to encourage the dissolved iron to oxidize by exposing it to the air.
-You can do this by dipping a tissue into a glass of water, then leaving the tissue to dry.
-The oxidized iron should show up on the tissue as rust discoloration.
+Soluble ferrous iron doesn’t have distinct color and taste in water and will only oxidize when exposed to the air.
+To test for this iron type, dip a tissue into a glass of water, then leave it to dry.
+The oxidized iron will show up on the tissue as rust discoloration.

 At-Home Test Kits

-You need a test kit that can measure for iron as high as between 3 and 10 mg/L or PPM, or parts per million.
-Unless you have a particularly unique living situation, your well water shouldn’t contain more than 10ppm of iron at the very highest.
+You need a test kit that can measure iron as high as between 3 and 10 mg/L or PPM, or parts per million.

 The most thorough method of iron testing is laboratory testing.
-Laboratories use expensive testing equipment and the most tried-and-trusted techniques to provide a much more accurate result than a testing kit that costs less than $10.
+Laboratories use expensive testing equipment and the most tried-and-trusted techniques to provide a much more accurate result.

 ✔️ How to Get Rid of Iron in Water